Manufacturing

-MIND is the operating system that turns scattered effort into coordinated action: The work is visible, decisions get faster, accountability is built into how the business runs.
+MIND is the operating system that turns scattered effort into coordinated action: the work is visible, decisions get faster, accountability is built into how the business runs.
 It comes from how Lee Benson built Able Aerospace from zero to more than $100 million in annual revenue.

 Most leadership teams don’t have an effort problem.
 They have an operating-discipline problem.
 The people are working hard.
 The meetings are happening.
 The priorities are even written down.